 What will be the safeguards remaining from the COVID-19 pandemic?

 Despite the fact that there are fewer visitors to Europe due to the ongoing COVID-19 situation, travellers are still facing lengthy queues at airports and sea terminals.
-The checks on additional COVID-19 documentation such as proof of vaccination and passenger locator forms have slowed the check-in process dramatically but this situation should improve with the introduction of ETIAS in late 2022.
+The checks on additional COVID-19 documentation such as proof of vaccination and passenger locator forms have slowed the check-in process dramatically but this situation should improve with the introduction of ETIAS in 2024.
 This is because the ETIAS application form includes a section on health and medical history and this information could help speed up processing times at check-in desks.